alefore/weblog/ten-years-of-edge.md

   (that distracts them from their goal), you should do it, go the extra mile.
   Never force the user to wait for the results of an operation.

+  * If the user is typing a command to be executed (*e.g.*, fork out an "ls" or "grep" command, kick off a regexp search), display a preview of the results.
+    For example, as the user types the regexp, you can already display "this would match 26 locations".
+    As the user types the "ls" or "grep" command (which have no side effects),
+    you can already display the first lines of the output they'd get.

 * **Being able to check if a program expression is free of side effects (without running it)